bencheee/BlackJack/README.md

 - *As a casual player*, I want to get notified about the score in real time so I can adapt my strategy accordingly.

-- *As a casual player*, I want to see 'quit' button so I can restart the session whenever I wish.
+- *As a casual player*, I want to see 'quit' button so I can exit the session whenever I wish.

 #### 1.1.3 Advanced player's goals

 - *As an advanced player*, I want to be able to choose advanced options in order to make the game more interesting.

-- *As an advanced player*, I want to be able to keep my score so I can compare it with previous scores.
+- *As an advanced player*, I want to be able to keep my score so I can compare it with best scores.

 - *As an advanced player*, I want to see virtual currency system so I can place bets in each round.